maythaswang/N-body-simulator/README.md

 A visual simulation engine for simulating the interactions of large cluster of celestial bodies in real-time.
 <br>
 <br>
 **Aims:** This project aims to Simulate interactions of N-bodies in using Particle-Particle Method implemented with `OpenGL` and `C++`.
-The project provides option to use either GPU Compute Shaders written in `glsl` or simple CPU implementation.
+The project provides option to use either `glsl` Compute Shader implementations for GPU acceleration or simple CPU implementation.

 ### System requirements:
 - Windows 10-11